Mouse are common household pests. They hunt after your food, and if it’s out of reach, they will eat up anything they can find.

 Use Steel Wool to Patch Holes and Cracks

-Mice hate steel wool, it’s very hard for them to chew through that thing.
-While trying to seal all possible access points, stuff some steel wool into the holes, cracks, or gaps and seal it up with something firm they can’t chew through (like silicone caulk).
+Mice hate steel wool, and it’s tough for them to chew through that thing.
+While trying to seal all possible access points, stuff some steel wool into the holes, cracks, or gaps.
+Sseal it up with something firm they can’t chew through (like silicone caulk).

 If you are looking for natural mouse deterrent options, then the 7 options on this page will absolutely help you in your quest to get rid of mice!

-A lot of people can’t stand the thought of having a mouse in their homes—we bet you feel the same way.
-This is why it is very important to repel them and cause them to see your dwelling as a firm No-Go Zone.
+Many people can’t stand the thought of having a mouse in their homes—we bet you feel the same way.
+This is why it is essential to repel them and cause them to see your dwelling as a firm No-Go Zone.

 You can accomplish this goal naturally by following any of the tips we shared in this blog post.

 Ultimately, you should look to seal up those mouse entry points ASAP!
-If a mouse cannot get into your house, then you will not need to get rid of them from your house, right?
+If a mouse cannot get into your house, then you will not need to get rid of them from your house.

 I perform regular checks around my property to ensure no new mouse entry points have formed since the last check.
 It is much easier to prevent mice from entering your home than it is to get rid of them when they are there!